microsoft/bedrock/cluster/azure/README.md

 1. Create a new cluster configuration by copying an existing Terraform template.
 2. Customize your cluster by entering configuration values into '*.tfvars' files.

+To create a cluster environment based on the `azure-simple` template, continue below.
+Otherwise continue with the instructions for [azure-common-infra](../environments/azure-common-infra).

 #### Copy Terraform Template

 The typical way to create a new environment is to start from an existing template.
-To create a cluster environment based on the `azure-simple` template, for example, copy it to a new subdirectory with the name of the cluster you want to create:
+To create a cluster environment based on the `azure-simple` template, copy it to a new subdirectory with the name of the cluster you want to create:

 ```bash
 $ cp -r cluster/environments/azure-simple cluster/environments/<your new cluster name>